César E. Chávez National Monument: History

-Cesar E. Chavez National Monument was established by President Barack Obama on October 8, 2012 by proclamation under authority of the Antiquities Act.
+Cesar E. Chavez National Monument was established by President Barack Obama on October 8, 2012, by proclamation under authority of the Antiquities Act.
 The monument is located among the Tehachapi Mountains in Keene, California, about 32 mi southeast of Bakersfield.
 The property is known as Nuestra Señora Reina de la Paz (La Paz), which was designated as a National Historic Landmark along with the monument on October 8, 2012.

 The monument is the 398th unit in the National Park System and is managed collaboratively by the National Park Service and the National Chavez Center.
-The Center and members of the Chávez family donated properties of La Paz to the federal government to establish the national monument.
+The center and members of the Chávez family donated properties of La Paz to the federal government to establish the national monument.
 Initial funding was provided by the National Park Foundation and the America Latino Heritage Fund.
 Some of the monument's services and programs are still in development, but a visitor center and memorial garden where Chavez is buried are open to the public.
 Certain areas of the monument are closed to the public due to the Chávez family still living in La Paz, and members of the UFW still working in the UFW offices located on the property.

-Proposed inclusion in national park
+Proposed inclusion in national historical park

-In October 2013, the site was identified as one of several to be part of a proposed new National Historical Park to commemorate the life and work of Cesar Chávez and the farm worker movement.
-Other sites for the proposed new park—which requires Congressional approval—include the Filipino Community Hall in Delano, California (headquarters of the Delano grape strike), The Forty Acres (the original UFW headquarters in Delano), McDonnell Hall in San Jose, and the Santa Rita Center in Phoenix, Arizona.
+In October 2013, the National Park Service identified the site as one of several to be part of a proposed new National Historical Park to commemorate the life and work of Cesar Chávez and the farm worker movement.
+Other sites for the proposed new park include the Filipino Community Hall in Delano, California (headquarters of the Delano grape strike), The Forty Acres (the original UFW headquarters in Delano), McDonnell Hall in San Jose, and the Santa Rita Center in Phoenix, Arizona.

+Legislation for redesignation of site was reintroduced in 2023.